fchris82/WfDockerWorkflow/docs/wf-basic-commands.md

 > Listen to the `%` signs!
 There are two, one prefix and one postfix!

-> You can define custom placeholders in you own recipe!
+> You can define custom placeholders in your own recipe!

+> You can check the used placeholders when you call `reconfigure` with `-v[vv]` parameter.

 #### `imports`